12 Roots of a polynomial

 Finding roots with SymPy can also be done through its solve function, a function which also has a more general usage, as it can solve simple expressions or more than one expression.
 Here we illustrate that solve can easily handle quadratic expressions:

 When the expression to solve has more than one free variable, the variable to solve for should be explicitly stated with a second argument.
+(The specification above is unnecessary.)
 For example, here we show that solve is aware of the quadratic formula:

 @syms a b::real c::positive